microsoft/FluidFramework/packages/dds/tree/docs/repair-data/README.md

 ### User Undo

-The trunk state manager uses a repair data store to keep track of the data destroyed by sequenced edits.
+The `EditManager`, whose responsibilities include producing deltas in response to sequenced changes, needs to use a repair data store to keep track of the data destroyed by sequenced edits.
-This data is then pulled from the store when an undo edit is applied.
+This data is then pulled from the store to produce a delta when an undo edit is applied.

 The repair data for an individual edit in the trunk is discarded when the corresponding edit falls outside of the [undo window](../undo/README.md).